weareviaai/via-platform/README.md

 ### Samplle VIA Webhook Receiver

-Use the VIA Console to obtain your unique webhook secret.
+> Use the VIA Console to obtain your unique webhook secret

 ### node.js